skip to main |

 Well, a boy can dream.
 I’ve always liked Al. Behind that stiff exterior lies a man with a good sense of humor and a good head on his shoulders.
 I’m not going to rehash the travesty that was the election of 2000; suffice it to say that the past eight years would have been infinitely better for our country had Gore been in charge.

-neck, sun block on his face to filter out the effects of ozone depletion, and ride to the rescue of the Democratic Party.
+Now there is an ever-so-slim hope that he might yet mount a white horse, Nobel Prize medallion around his neck, sun block on his face to filter out the effects of ozone depletion, and ride to the rescue of the Democratic Party.

-It looks like we m
+It looks like we may need it.

 Not that we don’t have two good candidates -- it’s just that the longer they stay in the arena, flailing away like punch-drunk prizefighters, the more battered and bloodied and uglier they become.

-e one hand we have Barack Obama, whose ability to inspire is equaled only by what we don’t know about him.
+On the one hand we have Barack Obama, whose ability to inspire is equaled only by what we don’t know about him.
 The Rev. Jeremiah Wright affair should have been a wake-up call, at 3 a.m. or otherwise.
 Not the obnoxious things Wright said.
 Not the fine speech Obama gave on race relations.
 But the fact that Obama knew it was coming, had known it for a year, and did nothing to nip it in the bud.

 "If Barack gets past the primary," Rev. Wright told the New York Times in April 2007, "he might have to publicly distance himself from me.
 I said it to Barack personally, and he said yeah, that might have to happen."